Paying for that New Year’s Resolution

 Any decision based on emotion is going to be fraught with problems.
 That’s why realtors tell you not to fall in love with the first house you see.
 But at least you have some level of transparency when it comes to buying a house.
 You have all the pricing, tons of pictures, disclosures, etc.

-With education, and in particular an online degree, that emotion can lead to a bad place.
-You’re excited by the idea of the degree, but you really don’t have a clue about the ins and outs of actually getting it.
+With education, and in particular an online degree program, that emotion can lead to a bad place.
+You’re excited by the idea of getting the degree, but you really don’t have a clue about the ins and outs of actually getting it.
 Which means you can end up with one of two really bad results:

-You get so paralyzed by the sheer number of options that you end up going with the first one that “sounds good”.
+- You get so paralyzed by the sheer number of options that you end up going with the first degree program that “sounds good”.

 It’s the latter that’s the most dangerous.
 In that scenario you don’t have the context around true degree cost, curriculum, transfer credits, student experience, online format and so on.
 So you take a huge risk in either spending too much for the degree OR having an experience that doesn’t match your priorities.